sheepman39/DAlTON/algorithm.md

 Steps - create a new week called tempWeek.
 Then set the id to weekNum.
 Add this to the weekList arraylist.
 Then call this.sortWeeks() to sort the list

+### Main.checkDuplicate(int weekNum): boolean
+Goal - check if a week with the given id already exists

+Input - integer representing the id of the week

+Output - a boolean value, true if a duplicate was found, false if nothing was found

+Steps - use a binary search algorithm to search for a week with the given id.
+If it exists, return true.
+If it does not exist, return false.

 ### Main.deleteWeek(int index)
 Goal - delete a week with a given index